Secured loans may prove to be a viable and economic way of obtaining capital for any one and for a number of purposes.

 As part of your loan application, you will need to provide certain key information to the potential provider.

-Drawing upon their professional experience and expertise, they will use this information to try and help you to decide on a realistic loan amount that you will be able to borrow and comfortably repay.
+Drawing upon their professional experience and expertise, they will use this information to try and help you establish a figure that you will be able to borrow and comfortably repay.

-This is why it is important for you to provide open and honest declarations as part of your application, particularly where your employment and overall financial status are concerned.
+That is why it is exceptionally important that you make open and honest declarations as part of your application, particularly relating to your employment and overall financial status.

 Any application will typically be subject to a credit history check.

 One of the advantages of secured loans is that, by offering one of your assets as security, you are indicating something of your overall financial position to the potential provider.
-This means that they may be less concerned with credit history problems than an unsecured loan provider might be.
+This means that they may be less concerned about some forms of credit history problems than would be the case if you were seeking an unsecured loan.